 Next, it’s time to move into the initiation phase.
 Below is a practical walkthrough of four key actions to follow during this phase.

-Treat the initiation of your PMO as a project and work on the elements typically associated with a project – create a business case, a project charter, and a roadmap, decide on the scope, and so on.
+Treat the initiation of your PMO as a project, and work on the elements typically associated with a project – create a business case, a project charter, and a roadmap, decide on the scope, and so on.

 1. Create a business case and the PMO charter

 One of the first things you should do is create a business case for the PMO.
 The business case explains why such a project is needed and outlines the expected business value.
+You can also create a project charter (a document outlining the objective of the project), a provisional timeline, and required resources.

 PMO teams typically include: